 The Code of Conduct for Senior Officers is in addition to the Code of Conduct for all employees set forth in the Bank’s Employee Handbook, which also applies to Senior Officers.
 To the extent the Code of Conduct for Senior Officers requires higher standards of conduct than the Code of Conduct for all employees, other Bank policies, or applicable laws, rules or regulations, the Senior Officers will adhere to these higher standards.

-Senior Officers should direct questions about the application of the Code of Conduct for Senior Officers to the Bank’s General Counsel or Director of Human Resources.
+Senior Officers should direct questions about the application of the Code of Conduct for Senior Officers to the Bank’s General Counsel or Chief Human Resources Officer.

 The Bank may revise the Code of Conduct for Senior Officers without prior notice at any time.